ai-dynamo/.github/profile/README.md

 Apache 2.0 licensed with third-party attributions documented in each repository.

 > [!NOTE]
-> This project is currently in alpha stage - APIs and components may evolve based on community feedback
+> APIs and components may evolve based on community feedback